symblai/symbl-docs/introduction.md

 :::tip Welcome

-[Symbl](https://symbl.ai/) offers a comprehensive suite of APIs for analysing natural human conversations without the use of upfront training data, wake words or custom classifiers.
+[Symbl](https://symbl.ai/) offers comprehensive suite of APIs for analysing natural human conversations without the use of upfront training data, wake words or custom classifiers.
 :::